Ignition coil: problems, when to replace, repair costs

 A faulty ignition coil cannot be repaired; it must be replaced.
 In most cars with a 4-cylinder or inline-6 engine, replacing an ignition coil is a simple and not very expensive job ($180-$380 for one coil).

 In some V6 engines, to gain access to rear ignition coils, an intake manifold must be removed (e.g. Ford Edge, Ford Escape V6, Nissan Murano, Toyota Camry V6).
 This involves more labor and costs more ($280-$500 for one rear coil).
-In cases like this, to prevent future problems, it make sense to replace all three rear ignition coils.
+In cases like this, to prevent future problems, your mechanic may recommend to replace all three rear ignition coils.

-Whenever one of the ignition coils goes bad, it's also recommended to replace all the spark plugs if they haven't been replaced for a long time.
+Whenever one of the ignition coils goes bad, it's also recommended to replace all the spark plugs if they haven't been replaced in a while.
 New spark plugs will help ignition coils last longer.